keshav-gupta98/VotingApp/server/README.md

 2)Inside server folder type command -> npm install  (this will install all dependencies in your system)

-3) now to run server type command -> node index.js
+3)Now to run server type command -> node index.js

-4) You can also install nodemon
+4)You can also install nodemon